 – A bit heavy

 Build and handling: The Sigma ART series is highly regarded for its professional quality, making it a popular choice among photographers.
-Its sleek design, made with aluminum alloy, gives it a refined look and feel.
-Though it weighs 28.6 oz (810 g), it may be considered heavy, but not excessively so.
+Its sleek design, constructed with aluminum alloy, gives it a refined look and feel.
+Though it weighs 28.6 oz (810 g), it may be considered heavy, but not excessively.

-Performance: The primary benefit of this lens is its exceptional f/1.8 aperture, which is a rare feature for zoom and makes it stand out as one of the best lenses for Nikon D7000.
-Like other Sigma production, it also has a fast and silent focusing mechanism, enabled by its hypersonic motor.
+Performance: The primary benefit of this lens is its exceptional f/1.8 aperture, a rare feature for zoom.
+Like other Sigma production, it also has a fast and silent focusing mechanism enabled by its hypersonic motor.

-Best for: This Nikon D7000 zoom lens is a versatile and practical choice for a range of photography needs.
-Its wide-angle capabilities and large aperture make it well-suited for indoor photography, such as events, weddings, and product photography.
-It is also a great option for everyday photography, including travel, street, and portrait photography, delivering good results even in challenging conditions like low-light and overexposed skies.
+Best for: Its wide-angle capabilities and large aperture makes it well-suited for indoor photography, such as events, weddings, and product photography.
+It is also a great option for everyday photography, including travel, street, and portrait photography, delivering good results even in challenging conditions like low light and overexposed skies.
 Furthermore, it is considered the top choice for astrophotography on the Nikon D7000.

-In summary, the Nikon D7000 zoom lens is an essential piece of equipment for photographers of all levels.
-Its versatility and suitability for a range of shooting conditions make it a dependable choice.
+Its versatility and suitability for various shooting conditions make it a dependable choice.
 With this lens, you can confidently tackle any situation and expect outstanding results, even in challenging environments.

 5. Sigma 17-50mm f/2.8 EX DC OS HSM